Wednesday, June 12, 2013

 As a kid growing up in southern Minnesota, I had two things in abundance: close proximity to the woods and a vivid imagination.
 I took advantage of both.

 This, of course, should not come as a surprise.
 Any self-respecting kid simply knows that there is treasure in the woods.
 It's just a matter of finding it.
-Which was always an adrenaline rush because, for me at least, the treasure was actually real.
+Which, for me at least, was always an adrenaline rush because the treasure was actually real.

 Every spring, my family would grab some pillow cases, hit the woods and hunt for marvelous Morel mushrooms.
 Morels are an easily identifiable, edible delight that can be found in the woods across the entire Midwest, New England and parts of the South.
 Fried in butter, they are a tasty treat indeed.

 Just over a week ago, for the first time in over twenty years, I decided to fuel my addiction once more and entered the woods just outside my hometown of Mankato, Minnesota.
-This time, I had a Morel virgin with me and I really wanted a successful hunt so that she would understand what all the fuss was about.
+This time, I had a Morel beginner with me and I really wanted a successful hunt so that she would understand what all the fuss was about.
 Literally within three minutes we struck gold.
 There, like a diamond in the rough, was a cluster of three Morels poking through the leaves.
+After that, we found them everywhere.
 For the next hour, we weren't treasure hunters, we were treasure finders.

-And another Morel mushroom addict was born. ^_^
+And another Morel mushroom lover was born. ^_^

 Marvelous Morel Mushrooms